 - Part of Muir Beach is a popular clothing-optional beach.
 It's on the north end past the big rocks.

 - You'll find vault toilets in the parking area - which are like permanent porta-potties with no running water.
 Bring hand sanitizer - or you may want to stop before you get there.
-By mid-2016, they were improving this situation.
-You can check the website link below to see if the project

 - After a few years of low water quality ratings, Muir Beach is now off the state's list of unhealthy beaches.
 In case you're concerned about current conditions, you can check the Heal the Bay website.